This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 - If your puppy bolts off in a direction you don’t want then stop moving, bend down, tap your leg, and call for her with a high pitched cheerful voice.
 Once you get your puppy back offer a treat and give lots of praise.

 - If your puppy loses concentration then she is likely tired and you’ve gone a little too long in your training.
 Try ending your sessions a little earlier so you can finish on a high note.

-PRO TIP #1: If your puppy chews on her pet tags then first make sure she has a proper fitting collar and second tape the tags to the collar.
-Without the dangling tags she won’t be able to chew them anymore.
+PRO TIP #1: If your puppy chews on her pet tags then first make sure she has a properly fitting collar and second tape the tags to the collar.
+Without the dangling tags, she won’t be able to chew them anymore.

 PRO TIP #2: If your puppy is chewing on her leash try spraying the leash with Bitter Training Spray.
 Some puppies hate the taste and will avoid chewing the leash after a few tastes.

 For more information check out our step-by-step blog post on teaching your puppy loose leash walking (coming soon).